-STEP 1: Pull Out Your Garden House!
+STEP 1: Use Your Garden Hose as a Guide!

-You start by spreading out the garden hose in the shape of the landscape beds.
+Start by spreading out the garden hose in the shape of the landscape beds.

 It’s best to keep your landscape beds curvy.
 Try looking up any professionally landscaped pics of home and all of them are curved!
 Hard and sharp angles just look funny.